Edward VII: Early adulthood

 In 1860, Edward undertook the first tour of North America by a Prince of Wales.
 His genial good humour and confident bonhomie made the tour a great success.
 He inaugurated the Victoria Bridge, Montreal, across the St Lawrence River, and laid the cornerstone of Parliament Hill, Ottawa.
 He watched Charles Blondin traverse Niagara Falls by highwire, and stayed for three days with President James Buchanan at the White House.
-Buchanan accompanied the Prince to Mount Vernon, to pay his respects at the tomb of George Washington.
-Vast crowds greeted him everywhere.
-He met Henry Wadsworth Longfellow, Ralph Waldo Emerson and Oliver Wendell Holmes, Sr. Prayers for the royal family were said in Trinity Church, New York, for the first time since 1776.
+Buchanan accompanied the prince to Mount Vernon, to pay his respects at the tomb of George Washington.
+Vast crowds greeted Edward everywhere.
+He met Henry Wadsworth Longfellow, Ralph Waldo Emerson and Oliver Wendell Holmes Sr. Prayers for the royal family were said in Trinity Church, New York, for the first time since 1776.
 The four-month tour throughout Canada and the United States considerably boosted Edward's confidence and self-esteem, and had many diplomatic benefits for Great Britain.

 Edward had hoped to pursue a career in the British Army, but his mother vetoed an active military career.
 He had been gazetted colonel on 9 November 1858—to his disappointment, as he had wanted to earn his commission by examination.
-In September 1861, Edward was sent to Germany, supposedly to watch military manoeuvres, but actually in order to engineer a meeting between him and Princess Alexandra of Denmark, the eldest daughter of Prince Christian of Denmark and his wife Louise.
+In September 1861, he was sent to Germany, supposedly to watch military manoeuvres, but actually in order to engineer a meeting between him and Princess Alexandra of Denmark.
 The Queen and Prince Albert had already decided that Edward and Alexandra should marry.
-They met at Speyer on 24 September under the auspices of his elder sister, Victoria, who had married the Crown Prince of Prussia in 1858.
-Edward's sister, acting upon instructions from their mother, had met Alexandra at Strelitz in June; the young Danish princess made a very favourable impression.
-Edward and Alexandra were friendly from the start; the meeting went well for both sides, and marriage plans advanced.
+They met at Speyer on 24 September under the auspices of Edward's elder sister, Victoria, who had married the Crown Prince of Prussia in 1858.
+Princess Victoria, acting upon instructions from her mother, had met Alexandra at Strelitz in June; Alexandra made a very favourable impression.
+She and Edward were friendly from the start, and marriage plans advanced.

 Edward gained a reputation as a playboy.
 Determined to get some army experience, he attended manoeuvres in Ireland, during which he spent three nights with an actress, Nellie Clifden, who was hidden in the camp by his fellow officers.
-Prince Albert, though ill, was appalled and visited Edward at Cambridge to issue a reprimand.
-Albert died in December 1861 just two weeks after the visit.
-Queen Victoria was inconsolable, wore mourning clothes for the rest of her life and blamed Edward for his father's death.
+Albert, though ill, was appalled and visited Edward at Cambridge to issue a reprimand.
+Albert died in December 1861, just two weeks after the visit.
+The Queen was inconsolable, wore mourning clothes for the rest of her life and blamed Edward for his father's death.
 At first, she regarded her son with distaste as frivolous, indiscreet and irresponsible.
 She wrote to her eldest daughter, "I never can, or shall, look at him without a shudder."